ewowi/StarDocs/docs/LedMod/LedModFixture Generator.md

 * Row End: the position of the last led in the first row
 * Column End: The position of the last column of the panel.
     * Odd nr of columns: if the column end matches the First led then the leds are layed out in serpentine
     * Even nr of columns: if the column end matches the Row End then the leds are layed out in serpentine

-Note: panels can be defined in a 2D space but also in a 3D space !!
+* panels can be defined in a 2D space but also in a 3D space
+* Rotation: a panel can be rotated into a 3D space using pan, tilt and roll.

 <img width="326" alt="image" src="https://github.com/ewowi/StarDocs/assets/138451817/2288dfa6-e063-4d8e-88c6-9bd53c196b12">